Cognitive Hierarchy in Day-to-day Network Flow Dynamics: CH-NTP Dynamic

 We next define a $|K|$-class DUE in Definition \ref{def:class_ue} (see also in \citealp{nagurney2000multiclass}, and \citealp{zhou2020discrete}) and show that it is one of the MPE in Proposition~\ref{prop:tp_multi_eqs}. \begin{definition} \citep{nagurney2000multiclass,zhou2020discrete} A route flow pattern $\x^{\ast}\equiv(\xa{k}, \xa{k}\in \Omega_{p^k}, k\in K)^T$ is said to be a $|K|$-class DUE if the following VI holds:

 where $\txa = \sum_k{\xa{k}}$ and $\cc^k(\txa)$ is the experienced route cost vector of class $k$. \end{definition} Note that the aggregate flow $\txa$ equals the classical DUE of a single class in the normal sense.
 The superscript $k$ can also be dropped from $\cc^k(\txa)$ because all the travelers have the same experience on each route.
-In the remainder of the paper, the prefix ``$|K|$-class'' will be omitted if the context allows. \begin{proposition} A $|K|(=3)$-class DUE in Definition \ref{def:class_ue} is an MPE of the dynamical system \eqref{eq:tp_model}-\eqref{eq:tp_k2_pred_cost}, but not vice versa. \end{proposition} \proof{ We prove the sufficiency, and the necessity can be easily negated by a counter-example, as demonstrated in the numerical experiments (see Section \ref{sec:numerical_multi_equilibria}).
-At the DUE, first note from \eqref{eq:tp_k0_pred_cost} that $\pxa{0}$ equals the aggregate flow pattern, $\txa$.
-It is well-known that $\txa\in \Omega_1$ of the classical single-class DUE satisfies the following VI:
+In the remainder of the paper, the prefix ``$|K|$-class'' will be omitted if the context allows.